-Faculty Negotiations Update - Executive Session [Pursuant to ORS 192.660 (2)(d)]

-Chair Thorndike announced that, pursuant to ORS 192.660 (2)(d), the board would meet in executive session to conduct deliberations with persons designated by the governing body to carry on labor negotiations.
-Pursuant to ORS 192.660 (4), representatives of the news media were not allowed to attend this executive session.
+Faculty Negotiations Update - Executive Session [Pursuant to ORS 192.660 (2)(d)] Chair Thorndike announced that, pursuant to ORS 192.660 (2)(d), the committee would go into executive session to conduct deliberations with persons designated by the governing body to carry on labor negotiations.
+Pursuant to ORS 192.660 (4), representatives of the news media were not allowed to attend this executive session; in any event, no members of the media were present.
 Pursuant to ORS 192.660 (6), no final action would be taken or final decision made in the executive session.
-Pursuant to ORS 351.020 (1), Trustees Slattery and Steinman were excused from the session as they may not participate in any discussions or action by the board or attend any executive session of the board involving collective bargaining issues that affect faculty or staff at any public university listed in ORS 351.011 (Oregon University System institutions).
+Pursuant to ORS 351.020 (1), Trustees Slattery and Steinman, if present, would be excused from the session as they may not participate in any discussions or action by the board or attend any executive session of the board involving collective bargaining issues that affect faculty or staff at any public university listed in ORS 351.011 (Oregon University System institutions); neither Trustee Slattery nor Trustee Steinman were present.

-In addition to the non-faculty and non-staff board members, the following people were permitted to remain for the executive session: Brian Caufield, President Saigo, Jason Catz, Liz Shelby, Kathy Park, Craig Morris, Sue Walsh and Ryan Brown.
+Mr. Caufield joined the meeting by telephone to provide the update, in executive session, on faculty negotiations.
+In addition to the remaining committee members, the following people also were permitted to remain for the executive session: Sabrina Prud'homme, Jason Catz, Kathy Park, Dr. Walsh, Ryan Brown and Mark Denney.

-After concluding the executive session, Chair Thorndike re-opened the meeting and invited interested parties back into the room for the remainder of the meeting.
+In concluding the executive session, Chair Thorndike re-opened the meeting and invited interested parties back into the room.